-- 1. As requested, and as appropriate, the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct but against whom no research misconduct is found. - 2.
-During the research misconduct proceedings, the RIO is responsible for ensuring that respondents receive all the notices and opportunities provided for in 42 CFR Part 93 and the relevant policies and procedures of the University.
+1. As requested, and as appropriate, the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct but against whom no research misconduct is found.

+2. During the research misconduct proceedings, the RIO is responsible for ensuring that respondents receive all the notices and opportunities provided for in 42 CFR Part 93 and the relevant policies and procedures of the University.
 Respondents may consult with legal counsel or non-lawyer personal adviser to seek advice and may bring the counsel or personal adviser to interviews or meetings on the case.

-H. Retention of Records for Review by the Oversight Federal Agency misconduct proceedings," as that term is defined by 42 CFR § 93.317.
+H. Retention of Records for Review by the Oversight Federal Agency

+- 1. The RIO must maintain and provide to the Oversight Federal Agency [Office of Research Integrity (ORI), National Science Foundation (NSF), Department of Defense (DoD), and others as relevant] upon request "records of research misconduct proceedings," as that term is defined by 42 CFR § 93.317.
 Unless custody has been transferred to the applicable oversight Federal Agency (ORI, NSF, DoD, and others as relevant) has advised in writing that the records no longer need to be retained, records of research misconduct proceedings must be maintained securely for seven (7) years after completion of the proceeding or the completion of any government agency oversight proceeding involving the research misconduct allegation, or as required by any applicable record retention provision, whichever is later.
-The RIO is also responsible for providing any information, documentation, research records, evidence, or clarification requested by the oversight Federal Agency (ORI, NSF, DoD, and others as relevant) to conduct its review of an allegation of research misconduct or the institution's handling of such an allegation.
+The RIO is also responsible for providing any information, documentation, research records, evidence, or clarification requested by the oversight Federal Agency (ORI, NSF, DoD, and others as relevant) to conduct its review of an allegation of research misconduct or the institution's handling of such an allegation. - 2.
+The RIO may, depending on contractual language, have to provide relevant records to sponsors who are not an Oversight Federal Agency when there is an incident of research misconduct related to a sponsor's sponsored program.
+The RIO shall consult with the University Office of the General Counsel when uncertain as to the obligation to provide such records.